patrocinio/refarch-cloudnative-kubernetes-resiliency/README.md

 * __Active/Active__

   In the __Active/Active__ case both locations are active and client transactions are distributed according to predefined policies (such as round-robin, geographical load balancing, etc. ) to both regions.
 In the case of failure of one site the other site must be able to serve all clients.
 It's possible to achieve both an RPO and RTO close to zero with this configuration.
 The drawback is that both regions must be sized to handle the full load, even if they are used at the half of their capabilities when both locations are available.
-In such cases the Bluemix Autoscaling service can help in keeping always resources allocated according to the needs (as happens with the BlueCompute sample application).

 ## Scalability and Performance considerations